Bathroom colour schemes – create tranquil retreats and standout schemes

 1. Enjoy a deliciously dark green

-While dark colours don't always appeal to everyone, we think this luxurious green has a real depth to it.
-You'll also notice that the room has just one single colour used, from the green paint to the wall tiles and colour of the bath, upping its drama.
+While dark colours don't always appeal to everyone, we think this luxurious green bathroom has a real depth to it.
+You'll also notice that the room has just one single colour used, from the green paint to the wall tiles and the colour of the bath, upping its drama.
 Warmth is brought in from the wood floor and the white of the inner bath and marble alcove helps break it up slightly.

-'Bathrooms are a wonderful space in which to retreat and relax, and a deep, rich tone will envelop the space and create a cocooning and calming feel,' says Ruth Mottershead, Creative Director at Little Greene.
+'Bathrooms are a wonderful space in which to retreat and relax, and a deep, rich tone will envelop the space and create a cocooning and calming feel,' says Ruth Mottershead, creative director at Little Greene.

-6. Add depth with blue
+3. Add depth with blue

 bathroom with blue and white tiles wall white window bathtub and wash basin